yhyang04/yhyang04.github.io/_pages/about.md

 News
 ======
-Jul, 2025: 🎉 One paper is accpeted by Information processing & management (IPM).
+Jul, 2025: 🎉 One paper is accepted by Information Processing & Management (IPM)!
-May, 2025: 🎉 One paper is accepted by International Conference on Intelligent Computing (ICIC 2025).
+May, 2025: 🎉 One paper is accepted by International Conference on Intelligent Computing (ICIC 2025)!
 Oct, 2024: 🎉 Awarded the Outstanding Undergraduate Student Award (Top 3%)!
 Dec, 2023: 🥇 First Prize in the Chinese National Undergraduate Mathematics Competition (Top 3%)!